4 Ways to Improve Your Memory

 Too easy?
 OK, then…

-Question #2: What did you wear on Wednesday?
+Question #2: What did you wear last Wednesday?

 You had to really think about that one?
 Same.

-In my former life as a teen, I could list the names of everyone in my senior class on command and recall just about every trivial detail of my life.
+Back when I was a teen, I could list the names of everyone in my senior class on command—not to mention recall the most trivial details.
 At least that’s how I remember it.
-But now, the more years and information my brain eats up, the more it seems to fail me.
+Now, the more years and information my brain had to store, the more it fails me.
 You, too?
-In an attempt to ward off my lapsed memory and to clear my BF (uh, brain fog), I scoured the internet—something I’ve gotten quite good at since my fading recall—to find out if there is any way I could improve it.
-Answer: There is a way (four of them!), and you don’t have to remember anything to make it happen.
+In an attempt to ward off my lapsed memory and to clear my BF (brain fog), I scoured the internet—something I’ve gotten quite good at since my fading recall—to find out if there is any way I could improve it.
+Answer: There are four of them, and you don’t have to remember anything to make it happen.

 If you don’t use it, you lose it...

-...is the way the cliché goes.
+...is the way the saying goes.
 It’s not a novel notion: Exercising your mind is the best way to keep it sharp.
-Get into coloring (if you haven’t already hopped on that bandwagon), download Sudoku or crossword puzzles on your phone to do on the subway, read (!), or get some other mind-challenging hobby.
+Get into beading or crafting, read, or get some other mind-challenging hobby.